-Although we have been granted orphan drug designation for setmelanotide in treating PWS, we may be unable to obtain orphan drug designation for other uses or to obtain exclusivity in any use.
-If our competitors are able to obtain orphan drug exclusivity for products that constitute the same drug and treat the same indications as our product candidate, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.
+Although we have been granted orphan drug designation for setmelanotide in treating POMC deficiency obesity, we may be unable to obtain orphan drug designation for other uses or to obtain exclusivity in any use.
+Even with exclusivity, competitors may obtain approval for different drugs that treat the same indications as setmelanotide.